interledger/rfcs/0038-http-auth-profiles/http-auth-profiles.md

   * Requires out-of-band communication for both peers to agree upon the shared secret.

 #### `JWT_RS_256` Authentication Profile
-This profile allows two ILP nodes to utilize public/private key pairs and an asymmetric signature scheme to generate and verify auth tokens.
-This requires one private key be used to sign a given JWT, with a different public key used to verify the signature.
-The specific algorithm for this profiles is `RS_256` as defined in [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.3).
+This profile allows two ILP nodes to utilize public/private keys and an asymmetric signature algorithm to generate and verify auth tokens using different keys for signing and verification.

+This profile relies upon JWT tokens that are signed using the `RS_256` signature algorithm defined in section 3.3 of [RFC-7518](https://www.rfc-editor.org/rfc/rfc7518#section-3.3).

 ##### JWT Claims
 In order to be considered a valid JWT for this profile, a signed JWT MUST contain the following claims: